 Ms. Moore has served as the Executive Vice President and General Counsel of the Company since October 2016, and as Chief Compliance Officer since April 2019.
 Prior to joining the Company, Ms. Moore served as Vice President and General Counsel of Luminant, a Company subsidiary, since April 2012.
 Ms. Moore joined the company in November 2005 and served as Counsel and Senior Counsel in the legal department prior to being named Luminant's General Counsel.
 Prior to joining the company, Ms. Moore was an associate at Gardere Wynne Sewell LLP (which has since merged with Foley & Lardner LLP) where she engaged in a corporate and securities practice from 1998 to 2005.
-Ms. Moore is a member of the board of directors of Girls Inc. of Metropolitan Dallas and chairs its Nominating and Governance Committee.
-She is also a member of Hispanic100, a Dallas-based network of Latina leaders that seek to increase opportunities for Hispanic women in the private and public sectors and make a difference for future generations of Latinas.
+Ms. Moore is the chair-elect of the board of directors of Girls Inc. of Metropolitan Dallas.
 Ms. Moore received a bachelor's degree in English from Duke University and a law degree from William and Mary Law School.